Title IX at BGSU

-- Decision to Not Proceed – If the reporting party decides not to proceed with a university investigation, the intake officer will work with the student to discuss any remedies and assist with any reasonable accommodations.
+- Decision to Not To File a Formal Complaint– If the complainant decides not to proceed with a university investigation, the intake officer will work with the student to discuss any remedies and assist with any supportive measures.

-- Decision to Proceed – If the reporting party decides to proceed with a university investigation, the responding party receives a formal notice of investigation and meets with an intake officer and provided resources and an overview of rights, responsibilities, and the process.
+- File a Formal Complaint– If the complainant decides to proceed with a university investigation, the respondent receives a formal notice of allegations and meets with an intake officer and provided resources and an overview of rights, responsibilities, and the process.

 Investigation – Once both parties have completed intake, they are assigned to investigators.
 The investigators will separately meet with both parties and any witnesses and conduct interviews.
 The investigations include: